This article was initially published in 2019 and updated in 2023.

 Create a Punch List for Construction Using Bluebeam Revu

-Bluebeam Revu provides a very powerful platform to conduct a digital Punch List Process.
+Bluebeam Revu provides a compelling platform to conduct a digital Punch List Process.

 The layout is customizable to fit your specific needs and tastes.
 Also, the tools can be highly modified for your trade.